 Joy has over 20 years third sector strategic development experience across a wide range of vulnerable people groups.
 She has delivered large scale ESCR projects and worked in collaboration with Governments in the UK, Africa and Asia, academics and global and local NGO’s.
 She has been a board member of Voluntary Health Scotland, the third sector’s health facing interface with the Scottish Government and instrumental in the establishment and growth of a variety of third sector organisations and

 social enterprises.
-She sits on the Action Area 1 Implementation Group of the Scottish Governments Human Trafficking & Exploitation Strategy and the Cross Party Group for Human Trafficking, strategic and operational groups for the Ukraine response in Scotland and other national anti-trafficking bodies.
+She sits on the Action Areas 1 & 2 Implementation Groups of the Scottish Government’s Human Trafficking & Exploitation Strategy, the Cross Party Group for Human Trafficking, strategic and operational groups for the Ukraine response in Scotland and other national anti-trafficking bodies.

 Kirsty began her career in Aberdeen graduating from Robert Gordons University with an honours degree in Social Work.
 Following time spent in the Philippines and seeing the reality of human trafficking she relocated to South Yorkshire working for City Hearts, where she managed government funded safe houses, aftercare, outreach, rehabilitation and family support programmes.
-She now combines Development Director of Searchlight Scotland with project management at SOHTIS.
+She is now developing anti-trafficking partnerships on behalf of SOHTIS.

 Elyse, began her career in the third sector in 2002.
 She is an experienced fundraiser, educated to post-graduate level, with a proven track record of successful fundraising for a number of local, national and international charities.